I wouldn’t call it a honeymoon,

 (published in The Bridport Prize Winners Anthology 2010)

-Josephine Corcoran works part-time for The Reader Organisation in Wiltshire.
+Josephine Corcoran set up And Other Poems in August 2012.
 She wrote about being a finalist at Bridport here.